bwasti/sampler/README.md

 Sampler s(addresses, [&]() { f(); });
 ```

-This will kick of a separate thread and fork a child process that invokes the passed in function.
+This will kick off a separate thread and fork a child process that invokes the passed in function.
-While the sampler is running, we can query for the running results.
+While the sampler is running, we can query for the results.

 ```
 // does not interrupt background execution